 Lumps that are easily “moved” only have about 15 percent chance of being found cancerous.
 A cancerous tumor invades other tissues, including other breast tissue, underlying muscle and the overlying skin.
 When other tissue is invaded, the tumor becomes less easily movable, or “fixed.”
 Fixed tumors have a 50 percent chance of being cancer.
 Benign lumps, such as those in fibrocystic breast disease, often grow and shrink with the changes in a woman’s hormone levels.
 These non cancerous growths are largest at onset of menstrual bleeding and shrink after the monthly period.
 Cancers, conversely, are found only to enlarge.

 Lumps in older women are most likely to be cancerous because cancer is more common with age.
 A family history of cancer or a personal history of fibrocystic breast disease may make you more suspicious that your lump is a cancer.
 Regardless, any suspicious lump should be evaluated by your health practitioner.
 Fibrocystic breast lumps do not need to be removed, but cancerous tumors should be-ideally when they are small enough for only minor surgery. – J.M.

-Chemotherapy (treatment by drugs) likewise has dubious results as far as survival, but there are harmful effects.
-Although the drugs chosen for chemotherapy are toxic to cancer cells, they also depress the immune system and decrease the body’s ability to fight off microbial infection and defend itself against cancer (Journal of the American Medical Association 252:2611, 1984).
+Chemotherapy (relief by drugs) likewise has dubious results as far as survival, but there are harmful effects.
+Although the drugs chosen for chemotherapy are toxic to cancer cells, they also depress the immune system and decrease the body’s ability to fight off microbial infection and defend itself against cancer (Journal of the American Medical Association252:2611, 1984).
 The adverse effects also include hair loss, depression, diarrhea, vomiting and oral ulcers.

 Title: Breast self-examination has a harmful side.
 (Includes related information) (column)